-This study contributes to previous literature as it indicates a significant difference in the mediating effects of corporate innovation between listed firms in developing and developed countries on the relationships between CG factors and firm performance.
-It emphasizes distinct supporting environments for generating innovative activities, products and services in different countries, particularly between developed and developing countries.
+This study contributes to previous literature as it indicates a significant difference in the mediating effects of corporate innovation between listed firms in developing and developed countries on the relationships between corporate governance factors and firm performance.
+It emphasises distinct supporting environments for generating innovative activities, products, and services in different countries, particularly between developed and developing countries.
 Corporate boards can transfer positive signals to investors by investing in innovation.
 Moreover, innovation could be measured by various indicators.
-While other studies evaluate innovation based on product and services offerings to the market (Kijkasiwat and Phuensane, 2020; Wellalage and Fernandez, 2019), as well as the International Organization for Standardization (ISO) (He and Shen, 2019), this study sheds light on corporate innovation demonstrated by research and development expenses (Huang and Hou, 2019; Lööf and Nabavi, 2016) in both developing and developed countries.
+While other studies evaluate innovation based on product and services offerings to the market (Kijkasiwat & Phuensane, 2020; Wellalage & Fernandez, 2019), as well as the International Organization for Standardization (ISO) (He & Shen, 2019), this study sheds light on corporate innovation demonstrated by R&D expenses (Huang & Hou, 2019; Lööf & Nabavi, 2016) in both developing and developed countries.

-For corporate governance topics, many prior studies adopt stewardship theory, agency theory, stakeholder theory, and resource dependence theory (Kyere and Ausloos, 2021; Paniagua, Rivelles, and Sapena, 2018; Shi, Connelly, and Hoskisson, 2017) to elaborate the direct relationship between governance factors and firm performance.
+For corporate governance topics, many prior studies adopt stewardship theory, agency theory, stakeholder theory, and resource dependence theory (Kyere & Ausloos, 2021; Paniagua et al., 2018; Shi et al., 2017) to elaborate the direct relationship between governance factors and firm performance.
 However, to explain the mediating effects of innovation on this relationship, this study adopts signaling theory to elaborate innovation as a compounding factor affecting the relationship between corporate governance and firm performance.
-While signaling theory holds a prominent position in literature from a range of management disciplines, including strategic management, entrepreneurship, and human resource management (Connelly, Certo, Ireland and Reutzel, 2011), this study contributes to finance literature by employing this theory from a financial perspective.
-While some studies do use signaling theory for a theoretical framework, there is limited comparison of listed firms in developing and developed countries (Bae, Masud, Kaium, and Kim, 2018; Li, Li, Liu, and Wang, 2017).
+While signaling theory holds a prominent position in literature from a range of management disciplines, including strategic management, entrepreneurship, and human resource management (Connelly et al., 2011), this study contributes to finance literature by employing this theory from a financial perspective.
+While some studies do use signaling theory for a theoretical framework, there is limited comparison of listed firms in developing and developed countries (Bae et al., 2018; Li et al., 2017).

 This study can be helpful for policy makers and management in identifying the influence of innovation on firm value, particularly the different elements of corporate governance structure that are significant in developed and developing countries.
 Additionally, it is useful for foreign and local investors to evaluate innovation activities.
 In future research, scholars can consider other indicators such as trademarks, patents, and copyright as measures of corporate innovation.
 These indicators can show how firms can incorporate technology and innovation into their products or processes.
-Moreover, in exploring the causal relationship among corporate governance indicators, innovative factors, and firm performance (Utama and Utama, 2019; Catalyst, 2004; Sarpong-Danquah, Gyimah, Afriyie and Asiamah, 2018), further research could examine if corporate governance structure mediates or moderates the relationship between innovation and firm performance.
+Moreover, in exploring the causal relationship among corporate governance indicators, innovative factors, and firm performance (Sarpong-Danquah et al., 2018; Utama & Utama, 2019; Catalyst, 2004), further research could examine if corporate governance structure mediates or moderates the relationship between innovation and firm performance.
 Additionally, future studies could assess whether better performance in firms drives good corporate governance, or if high performance firms invest more on innovation which reduces the impact of management systems and internal conflicts.
 Signaling theory in tandem with other theories, for instance, social network theory, could be used to further explore these relationships.